agilepro/better-thought/markdown/chapter-12.md

 That means looking for the good, remembering what you treasure, and gently redirecting your mind away from complaints.
 This doesn’t mean ignoring real problems — it means choosing the right time and not letting negativity run the show.

-When I’m irritable, I sometimes pull out a little cheat sheet — a list of why I love Jim.
+When I’m irritable, I sometimes pull out a little cheat sheet — a list of why I love him.
 It helps me remember who he really is when my mood forgets.

 You can’t always force joy, but you can practice attention.
 Often, the emotional shift comes later — quietly, gently — after you persist in thinking better thoughts.